Introduction to Mathematical Programming¶

 Couenne_Optimizer() = AmplNLWriter.Optimizer(Couenne_jll.amplexe);

-# Trying to solve the problem with global MINLP solver COUENNE
+# Solve the global MINLP with COUENNE

 set_optimizer(incnlp_model, Couenne_Optimizer)